 Peak Design make tools for doing.
 Their carry solutions help creatives, commuters, and adventurers keep their gear accessible, organised, and protected.

 It’s fair to say that Lyndon and Jamie Cormack could only have dreamed of their instant success when launching Herschel back in 2009.
 The two Canadians targeted a younger 18-35 year old market and before they knew it their designs were popping up on the back and shoulders of bearded hipsters everywhere.
-They have pretty much stayed on track since, and even produce more modern, less vintage looking pieces such as this Pop Quiz Backpack, that still features the brand’s signature striped liner and a 15” laptop pocket.
+They have pretty much stayed on track since, and even produce more modern, less vintage looking pieces such as this Pop Quiz Backpack, that still features the brand’s signature striped liner and a 15” laptop sleeve.

 When Eastpak set up shop in Boston, Massachusetts all the way back in 1952, they had a simple goal - to create, develop and distribute travel gear to the masses.
 They even dabbled in providing safety equipment for the US army during the 60s and 70s.
 Now Eastpak are more closely associated with bags and travel accessories, such as this Navy Topped Backpack.
 It’s made using water repellent fabrics, and features interior and exterior pockets for phones and small laptops.

 Realising that there was a gap in the market between high performance and classy everyday purpose outerwear, Rains entered the market with confidence in 2012.
 Scandanavians get hit with a lot of rainy, sleety conditions so you could say that the brand was perfectly placed to put their product to the test.
 Their collections are simple, stylish and above all practical, such as this Rolltop Backpack.
 The opening is inspired by the brand’s cycling rucksacks, with a folding top for total moisture resistance.
-It can hold up to 18 litres and also features a 15” laptop compartment.
+It can hold up to 18 litres and also features a 15” laptop sleeve.

 After starting life as a trendy little fashion store in New York’s hip SoHo district in 2009, Saturday Night NYC has now moved into the mainstream as a high quality lifestyle brand.
 Their designs are immaculately made, combining classic style and craftsmanship alongside a minimalist ethos.
 They’re not too shabby either at great accessories, such as this Hannes Backpack.
 It’s a take on a classic commuter, and cut from a heavy cotton canvas, perfect for those who spend their days jumping around the inner city.